American Express Gold Rewards Card Review

 - Summary and Conclusion

-To apply for an American Express Gold Card, you’ll need to be able to meet the following criteria:
+To apply for an American Express Gold Rewards Card, you’ll need to be able to meet the following criteria:

 - Be aged 18 or over